leonardoaraujosantos/DriverLessCarHackathon/README.md

 # DriverLessCarHackathon
-Tensorflow and Pytorch code for Behavioral clonning based on NVIDIA driverless car paper
+Tensorflow and Pytorch code for hackathon based on NVIDIA driverless car paper